List of The Ancient Magus' Bride episodes

-An original three-part OVA series titled The Ancient Magus' Bride: The Boy from the West and the Knight of the Blue Storm (魔法使いの嫁 西の少年と青嵐の騎士, Mahō Tsukai no Yome: Nishi no Shōnen to Seiran no Kishi) was announced in March 2021, and the episodes were bundled with the sixteenth, seventeenth and eighteenth volumes of the manga, released on September 10, 2021, March 10, 2022, and September 10, 2022.
-The OVA series is animated by Studio Kafka, which was established by Japanese production company Twin Engine for creating the project.
+A second three-part OAD series titled The Ancient Magus' Bride: The Boy from the West and the Knight of the Blue Storm (魔法使いの嫁 西の少年と青嵐の騎士, Mahō Tsukai no Yome: Nishi no Shōnen to Seiran no Kishi) was announced in March 2021, and the episodes were bundled with the sixteenth, seventeenth and eighteenth volumes of the manga, released on September 10, 2021, March 10, 2022, and September 9, 2022.
+The OAD series is animated by Studio Kafka, which was established by Japanese production company Twin Engine for producing the project.
 It was directed by Kazuaki Terasawa, with scripts by Aya Takaha and Yoko Yonaiyama.
 Hirotaka Katō returned to design the characters, and Junichi Matsumoto returned to compose the music.

 A second season was announced on September 5, 2022.
-Studio Kafka is returning from the OVA to produce the season, with Kazuaki Terasawa returning to direct.
-Chiaki Nishinaka is joining Aya Takaha and Yoko Yonaiyama in writing the screenplay.
+Studio Kafka returned from the second OAD series to produce the season, with Kazuaki Terasawa returning to direct.
+Chiaki Nishinaka joins Aya Takaha and Yoko Yonaiyama in writing the screenplay.
 Hirotaka Katō and Junichi Matsumoto are also returning as character designer and composer.
-The season is set to premiere in April 2023.
+The first cour aired from April 6 to June 22, 2023, on Tokyo MX, BS11, SUN, and AT-X. For the first cour, the opening theme is "Dear" performed by Junna, while the ending theme is "Mubansou" (無伴奏) performed by edda.
+The second cour aired from October 5 to December 21, 2023.
+For the second cour, the opening theme is "Nemurasareta Lineage" (眠らされたリネージュ) performed by Junna, while the ending theme is "fam" performed by Yuyu.